dannystaple/dannystaple.github.io/_posts/2010-02-16-making-the-most-of-west-london.md

 It is a short walk from all of this cosmopolitan fun to Kensington Gardens - a corner of Hyde park, and Holland Park.

-Notting Hill has also been used as the location for a few films, including of course the romantic comedy Notting Hill.
+Notting Hill has also been used as the location for a few films, including the romantic comedy Notting Hill.

 Nearest Tube Station:
 Notting Hill Gate - District, Circle and Central Lines.